-The key to success with this recipe is to choose a naturally firm pear varietal, such as the red Anjou used here.
-You also want to use pears that are not quite ripe for this dish.
-Softer pear varieties and/or overly ripe specimens have a tendency to turn to mush while cooking.
-Prep time: 10 minutes Cook time: 25-30 minutes Serves: 6
+This light and classy clean eating dessert recipe looks so much more complicated than it actually is!
+The key to success with this recipe is to choose a naturally firm pear, such as the red Anjou.
+Choose ones that are not quite ripe.
+Softer pear varieties and/or overly ripe ones have a tendency to turn to mush while cooking.
+Prep time: 10 minutes / Cook time: 25-30 minutes / Serves: 6

 Honey Mascarpone Cream Ingredients

 8 oz. mascarpone cheese, softened to room temperature 3 T. half & half 3 T. runny honey 2 t. pure vanilla extract 2 t. organic orange zest

-1. Combine white wine, honey, cinnamon sticks, cloves, and star anise in a large skillet with high sides.
+1. Combine wine, honey, cinnamon sticks, cloves, and star anise in a large skillet with high sides.
 Bring the mixture to a gentle simmer over medium heat and cook, stirring occasionally, until the honey is melted and the spices become fragrant, approximately 5 minutes.

 3. Carefully add the pears to the simmering poaching liquid.
 Reduce heat to medium low and simmer for 20-25 minutes, or until the pears are tender.
 Do not overcook.